-Vetted Biz is the leading platform for accessible and analytical data on franchises and businesses available in the U.S. Our research team has reviewed over 2,900 franchises and knows the key facts and data that signal a successful A franchise is when a business (franchisor) allows a party (franchisee) to acquire its know-how, procedures, processes, trademarks, intellectual property, use of its business model, brand and rights to sell its products and services.
-The franchisee signs a contract (franchise agreement) with the franchisor to acquire the franchise and generally has a territory granted to operate.
-What is a Franchise?… More system.
-Upon extensive review using a number of internet research tools, our team was able to compile a short list of the “Top 20 Most Popular Franchises in the United States.”
+Vetted Biz is the leading platform for accessible and analytical data on franchises and businesses available in the U.S. Our research team has reviewed over 2,900 franchises and knows the key facts and data that signal a successful franchise system.
+Upon extensive review using several internet research tools, our team was able to compile a shortlist of the “Top 20 Most Popular Franchises in the United States.”
 In the article below, we review the business model proposed by one of these 20 franchises: Domino’s Pizza, as well as the requirements that encompass its franchise application process.

-Domino’s Pizza’s story began in 1960 when brothers Tom and James Monaghan purchased a pizza shop for $500 in Michigan called DomiNick’s.
-After five years of the concept’s growing success, Tom Monaghan – now the sole owner of DomiNick’s – changed the shop’s name to Domino’s Pizza and began franchising the concept in order to expand across the state.
+Domino’s Pizza’s story began in 1960 when brothers Tom and James Monaghan purchased DomiNick’s pizza shop for $500 in Michigan.
+After five years of the concept’s growing success, Tom Monaghan – now the sole owner of DomiNick’s – changed the shop’s name to Domino’s Pizza and began franchising the concept to expand across the state.
 The first franchised Domino’s Pizza location opened in 1967 and by 1978 had already expanded to 200 stores.
 Today, Domino’s Pizza now has more than 17,000 franchised and company-owned stores in over 60 countries and across six continents.
-Its Domino’s Pizza is currently headquartered in Ann Arbor, Michigan and is run by its CEO Richard E. Allison Jr. who previously served as President and Executive Vice President of Domino’s International.
+Domino’s Pizza is currently headquartered in Ann Arbor, Michigan, and is run by its CEO Richard E. Allison Jr. He previously served as President and Executive Vice President of Domino’s International.

-Investing in a Domino’s Pizza franchise is an interesting opportunity, especially for individuals looking to make their way into the QSR industry.
-The prospects for growth and success within the industry and the Domino’s Pizza brand itself, are extensive and a number of markets continue to be available as they move forward with growing their presence across the country.
+Investing in a Domino’s Pizza franchise is an interesting opportunity.
+Especially for individuals looking to make their way into the QSR industry.
+The prospects for growth and success within the industry and the Domino’s Pizza brand itself, are extensive.
+And several markets continue to be available as they move forward with growing their presence across the country.
 If you are an individual open to managing a Domino’s Pizza store for a year and are willing to invest an amount ranging from $119,950 to $461,700 or more, Domino’s Pizza is the right franchise for you!